samujjwaal/akka-overlay-net-sim/README.md

 Samujjwaal Dey (sdey9)

 ## Overview
-As part of this project a cloud simulation is implemented based on the Chord overlay network algorithm using the Akka typed actor model.
+As part of this project a cloud simulation is implemented based on the Chord and CAN overlay network algorithms using the Akka cluster sharding actor model.

-The simulation has three main components.
-The user system which generates user actors and sends read or write requests to the http server.
-The http server is another component which forwards these requests to the chord system.
+The simulation has two main components.
+CAN and Chord algorithms take data read and data write requests and service them appropriately.
+Akka HTTP server is used to send read/write requests.

+##Cluster Sharding

+The project uses the cluster sharding model provided by Akka.
+In this, actors are distributed across shards.
+A group of shards forms a shard region where one shard can multiple entity actors.
+A shard region constitutes of a group of shards.
+The entities have some state, i.e. data that each entity owns.
+In our project for the Chord algorithm, the Chord nodes act as entities which store the data as key value pairs.
+And for the CAN algorithm each entity represents a node which is in charge of a zone in the coordinate space.
+When a read or a write request is received, the Chord/ CAN algorithm is used to determine which node is responsible for the data and then the request is routed using entity ID and shard ID to the correct entity on the specific shard hosting the entity.
+This means that we do not have to worry about the physical location of the nodes and only need the logical identifier.
+Messages are sent to the entities using their identifiers.
+The shard region actor reference is used to route the message to the the final destination entity using the entity ID.

+##CAN Algorithm
+The Content Addressable Network Algorithm makes use of a coordinate space.
+Nodes are in charge of zones in the space.
+Data is mapped to a coordinate point in the space and then routed through the network to reach the node in charge of the zone in which the point lies in.
+Each node keeps a track of its neighbors which are used while routing request to the correct node.
+When a node joins the network, it does so by choosing a point in the coordinate space.
+The node which is in charge of the region in which the point lies is in then splits its zones and neighbors of both the nodes are updated.
+When a node leaves the system zones are merged with a suitable neighbor.

 ## Chord Algorithm

 The Chord algorithm uses convergent hashing which when given a key returns a value.
 It is a peer to peer distributed hash table.
-Solves problem of locating a data item in a collection of distributed nodes, considering frequent node arrivals and departures
+Solves problem of locating a data item in a collection of distributed nodes, considering frequent node arrivals and departures.
-We implement a simpler version where fault tolerance is not taken into consideration.
+It consists of a node ring where data lies on a node's successor.
+A successor is defined as the next node which is present in the system.
+Each node keeps a finger table which is used for request routing.

 ## Akka HTTP